apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 SAML2 application definitions whose metadata is retrieved from URLs can now specify a proxy endpoint in the application definition, in case the metadata is behind a proxy.

+### Git Service Registry Groups

+Service definitions managed by [Git Service Registry](../services/Git-Service-Management.html) are now given an option, on by default, to locate and group service definitions by their type, and store them in dedicated folders for easier management.

 ## Other Stuff

 - Password reset verification attempts can now properly handle expired or invalid reset attempts in the authentication webflow.